-acquired) if they have one or more patents or if they rate patent protection as being relatively 'effective.'
+'effective.'
 But . . . when patent protection is ineffective [] because . . . unclear patents make enforcement uncertain, then licensing is less likely to occur."
 35

-"Private investors will not be inclined to invest in the production of knowledge unless they see an opportunity to. . . earn an adequate return on investment."
-Accordingly, uncertainty about future market returns plays a critical role in the decision to invest in R&D.37 A study led by Dirk Czarnitzki shows that the level of current R&D investment falls as the degree of uncertainty about returns to innovation increases.
-Czarnitzki surveyed 566 product-innovating firms over several years using, among other sources, the Mannheim Innovation Panel (MIP) (a long-standing European business survey) and firm-level patenting data from the German Patent and Trademark Office.
-In both pooled- and random-effects models, Czarnitzki found that uncertainty in new product markets significantly reduces current firm-level R&D investment.
-In the pooled model B was used, Czarnitzki found a 10% increase in uncertainty led to a reduction of R&D investment by 23%.
+"Private investors will not be inclined to invest in the production of knowledge unless they see an opportunity to. . . earn an adequate return on investment."36 Accordingly, uncertainty about future market returns plays a critical role in the decision to invest in R&D.37 A study led by Dirk Czarnitzki shows that the level of current R&D investment falls as the degree of uncertainty about returns to innovation increases.38 Czarnitzki surveyed 566 product-innovating firms over several years using, among other sources, the Mannheim Innovation Panel (MIP) (a long-standing European business survey) and firm-level patenting data from the German Patent and Trademark Office.39 In both pooled- and random-effects models, Czarnitzki found that uncertainty in new product markets significantly reduces current firm-level R&D investment.40 For example, when the pooled model B was used, Czarnitzki found a 10% increase in uncertainty led to a reduction of R&D investment by 23%.41